 Students seeking readmission after a leave of absence must reapply at least one semester in advance of the intended readmission term: May for a fall start; September for a spring start; January for a summer start.

-The online program is available for individuals living in the USA except those from NC and US territories.
+The online program is available for individuals living in the USA except those in US territories.
 At this time the Online MSW Program is not open to international applicants.

 State Board of Education requirements and state licensing requirements for social workers differ from state to state.
 Please be sure to research your state’s Board of Education and social work licensing requirements.